 At the end of the ‘Power to Change’ project over 375 residents indicated a willingness to be involved with the project.
 A recommendation was made to seek long-term funding.
 This process took over a year and was finally successful in July 2017.

-The Thames Ward Community Project (TWCP) began in earnest with the successful recruitment of two worker posts, both based at the school, a Director of Community Engagement, line managed by the Head Teacher and a Community Organiser post.
+The Thames Ward Community Project (TWCP) began in earnest with the successful recruitment of two worker posts, both based at the school, Matt (Director of Community Engagement), line managed by the Head Teacher and Jamie (Community Organiser).
 A key aspect of the organiser post was to develop a programme of work with Riverside School students, building on earlier work conducted and it is upon this aspect of the work of TWCP that this case study intends to focus.
 The project was tasked with five core outcomes:

 - Helping the community become stronger and more cohesive;

 - Helping the community become more confident and skilled;

 - Making the environment cleaner and more attractive;

 - Developing a resident-led Community Development Trust.

 First meeting of the TWCP resident steering group who outline their vision for the local area and commit to working towards the creation of a Community Development Trust, as a successor to the project, led by local people.
 The steering group members take on key leadership roles on thematic Citizen Action Groups for Arts & Culture, Environment & Blue-Green spaces, Health & Wellbeing, Housing & Growth and Skills & Enterprise as well as facilitate large public events including biannual Resident Growth Summits